Anxiety is a common side effect of marijuana. Yet many people use marijuana to relieve stress and anxiety.

 Despite what many believe, THC and CBD do not always predict the effects of a strain.

-Terpenes, another group of chemicals found in cannabis, can both modify the effects of cannabinoids and produce effects of their own.
+Terpenes, another group of compounds found in cannabis, can both modify the effects of cannabinoids and produce effects of their own.

 Common terpenes in marijuana include: